Klamath County Assessor

 Some properties are exempt from taxation, such as government buildings and property or that of charitable organizations.
 Some properties are assessed at less than market value such as farm or forestland.
 There are over 40 such statutory programs the assessor’s office administers.

 It is the responsibility of the appraisal staff to determine the taxable status of each property.
 Appraising new construction is obviously a priority since new properties add new value, which add new revenue for each taxing district under Measure 50.
-Over three thousand new accounts were appraised last year.

 Once values are established questions often arise as to the accuracy of the appraisal.
 This can be done by requesting an appraisal review at the assessor’s office, by appeal to the Board of Property Tax Appeals or to the Oregon Tax Court.